SOC 401 & SOC 550 requirements

 Students are expected to secure their own internship sites, one which, ideally, relates to their professional and/or personal interests.
 While the instructor will provide guidance, students are not placed by the Department of Sociology into internships.
 By requiring students to place a "cold call" to a prospective internship site, set up an interview, and proceed with the application and/or training process, we hope to foster improved job-hunting skills and facilitate an easier transition into the workplace upon graduation.

 Interns are not "gophers," and students should seek internship placements which will afford them opportunities to understand the organization's mission, services, and structure - all of which are critical as students write their final internship report.
-Previous internships (which have included paid internships) have been conducted at numerous sites, including Americana Community Center, Bellewood, Bright Horizons, Brooklawn Child and Family Services, Cabbage Patch Settlement House, Department of Community Based Services, Down Syndrome of Louisville, Family Scholar House, Home of the Innocents, Kentucky State Capital, Maryhurst, Operation Care, PEACC Program at UofL, Red Cross, St. Joseph’s Children’s House, The Leukemia and Lymphoma Society, UofL Learning Campus, and the Urban Government Center - to name just a few.
+Previous internships (which have included paid internships) have been conducted at numerous sites, including Adoption Bridges of Kentucky, Americana Community Center, Bellewood, Bright Horizons, Brooklawn Child and Family Services, Cabbage Patch Settlement House, Center for Women and Families, Department of Community Based Services, Down Syndrome of Louisville, Fairness Campaign, Family Scholar House, Home of the Innocents, Kentucky State Capital, Maryhurst, Office for Women (Louisville Metro Government), Olmsted Parks Conservancy, Operation Care, PEACC Program at UofL, Red Cross, St. Joseph’s Children’s House, The Leukemia and Lymphoma Society, UofL Learning Campus, the Urban Government Center, and Wayside Christian Mission - to name just a few.
 Students needing guidance on selecting a site should contact the instructor.

 While not an exhaustive list, following are areas in which internships may be found: